Crownzcom/FlipCard_Time-Rank/README.md

 When developing and testing web applications locally, it's essential to be aware of certain browser security restrictions that can affect how your application runs.

-#### **1.5.1 The `file:///` Protocol Issue 🚫**:

-If you try to open your HTML file directly from your file system using the `file:///` protocol, you might encounter issues.
-Modern web browsers restrict certain features, including the ability to load ES6 modules, to protect against potential security threats.

-##### **1.5.1.1 Why does this happen? 🤔**:

-1. **CORS (Cross-Origin Resource Sharing) Restrictions**: Browsers implement CORS to prevent potential security issues arising when web pages make requests to domains other than their own.
-With the `file:///` protocol, the origin is `null`, leading browsers to block scripts due to CORS policies.

-2. **ES6 Modules**: These modules have their own set of CORS-related behaviors.
-They always request the module file with a CORS request, expecting the server to reply with appropriate CORS headers.
-This is a security feature ensuring modules are loaded securely.
-The `file:///` protocol doesn't support these headers, leading to errors.

-##### **1.5.1.2 Solution 💡**:

-Always use a local development server, like Live Server, when developing and testing web applications.
-This approach mirrors the environment of a live web server and helps you bypass many browser security restrictions related to the `file:///` protocol.

 --

-### **1.6 Integrating URLs Directly into Code 🌐**:
+#### **1.5.1 Integrating URLs Directly into Code 🌐**:

 You have the option to directly integrate URLs, such as the Google Apps Script URL, into your code.

-#### **1.6.1 Advantages ✅**:
+##### **1.5.1.1 Advantages ✅**:

 1. **Simplicity**: Direct integration can be straightforward and requires less configuration.
 2. **No Additional Files**: You won't need extra files, like `urls.js`, making your project structure a bit simpler.

-#### **1.6.2 Disadvantages ❌**:
+##### **1.5.1.2 Disadvantages ❌**:

 1. **Security Risks**: Exposing URLs, especially those linked to backend services, can pose security threats.
 Malicious users can potentially misuse these URLs.
 2. **Less Flexibility**: If the URL changes, you'll need to modify and redeploy your application.
 With a configuration file, you can change the URL without touching the main code.
 3. **Public Repositories**: If you're using a version control system and plan to make your repository public, integrating URLs directly can expose them to everyone.
 Always ensure sensitive information is kept private.

-#### **1.6.3 Recommendation 🌟**:
+##### **1.5.1.3 Recommendation 🌟**:

 If you decide to integrate URLs directly, always weigh the pros and cons.
 For most scenarios, especially when security is a concern, using a configuration file like `urls.js` and adding it to `.gitignore` is a safer choice.

+#### **1.5.2 The `file:///` Protocol Issue 🚫**:

+If you try to open your HTML file directly from your file system using the `file:///` protocol, you might encounter issues.
+Modern web browsers restrict certain features, including the ability to load ES6 modules, to protect against potential security threats.

+##### **1.5.2.1 Why does this happen? 🤔**:

+1. **CORS (Cross-Origin Resource Sharing) Restrictions**: Browsers implement CORS to prevent potential security issues arising when web pages make requests to domains other than their own.
+With the `file:///` protocol, the origin is `null`, leading browsers to block scripts due to CORS policies.

+2. **ES6 Modules**: These modules have their own set of CORS-related behaviors.
+They always request the module file with a CORS request, expecting the server to reply with appropriate CORS headers.
+This is a security feature ensuring modules are loaded securely.
+The `file:///` protocol doesn't support these headers, leading to errors.

+##### **1.5.2.2 Solution 💡**:

+Always use a local development server, like Live Server, when developing and testing web applications.
+This approach mirrors the environment of a live web server and helps you bypass many browser security restrictions related to the `file:///` protocol.

 ---
 ## **2. 🖥️ Frontend Components**: